 The Other Guys

 We all know the other guys the ones who are responsible for that slightly uncomfortable feeling that touches a nerve for many of us on Father’s Day.
-The thing is though the deadbeats get far to much credit on how we see fathers than they should.
+The deadbeats get far to much credit on how we see fathers than they should.
 The immature men who play spiteful games in co-parenting makes us all cringe as single moms in giving them credit on Father’s Day in knowing their Facebook post of their “precious moments” are a facade against the truth in consistency in support, care, and financial support put a cloud on the fathers who’s dedication to their families never wavered.
 I have mixed feelings about both of my exes, but I will take nothing away in how my children adore them as their fathers in shaming them despite any differences past or present.
 I wished them both a happy Father’s Day this year for their part in our children’s lives.
-Although, there maybe some one out there who may not have been afforded the blessing to experience the fatherly male presence like I mentioned above, you don’t have to search like a needle in a haystack to find a good father out there doing his best in caring for his kids.
+Although, there maybe someone out there who may not have been afforded the blessing to experience the fatherly male presence like I mentioned above, you don’t have to search like a needle in a haystack to find a good father out there doing his best in caring for his kids.
 Those men are right there to stay as an ever present male force that our families and society needs despite what anyone may think or say.
 Happy Father’s Day and everyday to all the fathers and men who take on the role with honor, pride, and dedication!
 Thanks for all you do.